Walking with jesus

 This program was developed in partnership with Missions Office and Office for Catholic Schools of the Archdiocese of Seattle, the Maryknoll Fathers and Brothers, and the Poverty Education Center at Seattle University.

-The MDI is being actively used in the Archdiocese of Seattle and piloted in the Archdiocese of Chicago.
+The MDI is being actively used in the Archdiocese of Seattle and piloted in various Archdioceses and dioceses throughout the United States.

 Videos: